 Highlights: Marsala wine tasting, 8th century BC Phoenician ruinsWe continue south today pedaling by miles of wheat fields.
 We'll be back on the coast for a late lunch on your own, visit to the Phoenician ruins of Motya, dating to the 8th century BC, and a visit to the natural marine reserve and saline (salt pans).
 This afternoon we'll be in Marsala where we'll enjoy a wine tasting of the famous, fortified Marsala wines.
-Dinner together this evening.
+Dinner is on your own tonight.
 Distance: 51 km (32 miles)

 Lodging: Hotel Carmine